On StarNow, Casting Professionals connect directly with the talent, and can offer whatever fee they feel is fair for the job on offer, within reason.

 StarNow talent range from complete beginners through to highly experienced professionals, and will have different pay expectations accordingly.

 Some beginners may be happy to work for a lower budget to gain credits; while some more experienced talent will be looking for a commercial rate they feel reflects the skills they will bring to the job.

-This can be as complicated or as straight forward as you want it to be.
 We encourage you to be fair and to aim to pay something that rewards the time the talent has put into working for you, and the skill they bring to the role.

 A good starting place is to take a look at National Minimum Wage in your area.
 This is the bare minimum talent will be expecting as an hourly rate, if you have a budget and intend to pay your talent.
 It’s also the law!

 Ideally though, a fee encompasses more than just a simple hourly rate.

 Shoot Fee, or a BSF (Basic Shoot Fee)

 As a general guide, paying a shoot fee (for time on set) and usage (for exposure to talent) is standard.
 For a shoot fee, setting a '4 hour minimum' brings you more in line with industry guidelines.
 This means the talent are paid the agreed hourly rate x 4, for working 4 hours or less.
 An additional hourly rate is paid should they work more than 4 hours.